mstephen19/threadz/README.md

 ## workerTools

 The `workerTools` object is a set of tools intended for use exclusively within workers.
+It can be used to send and receive messages to and from the main thread, as well as communicate with other workers running on different threads.

 ```TypeScript
 import { declare, workerTools } from 'threadz';